 - Meyer lemon

 - sea salt flakes

 - reserved garlic mayonnaise

-For the garlic mayonnaise, crush the sliced garlic to a puree using a pestle and mortar and mix well with the mayonnaise.
+- For the garlic mayonnaise, crush the sliced garlic to a puree using a mortar and pestle and mix well with the mayonnaise.
 Season with salt and freshly ground black pepper and set aside.

 - To make the herb oil, bring a pan of water to the boil and prepare a bowl of ice water to have on hand.
 Blanch the herbs for 30 seconds and refresh immediately in the ice bath.
 Drain the herbs and squeeze well to eliminate all excess water.
 Pat dry with kitchen paper and chop finely.
 Add the herbs to a blender and blitz with the oil until smooth.
 Strain the oil through a double layer of muslin.
 Set aside.

 - For the macerated tomatoes, roughly chop the tomatoes and combine with the remaining ingredients.
 Allow to stand at room temperature for at least an hour before using.